 7) Remove basting, cut down center line, but be careful not to cut stitching.
 Using your snips, trim excess fabric around stitches leaving only a small margin of 1/8″.

 8) Turn facing to wrong side of bodice and iron.
 Your seam will now be enclosed.

 9) If you are sewing with an opaque fabric, fold raw edge of facing under and iron.
 Stitch close to fold with a straight stitch.
 You are finishing this seam in the same way that we have finished the hems for the pajama set.

-11) Stitch floating edge of french seam down.
+11) Stitch floating edge of French seam down.
 You have now created a flat felled seam.
-This is the type of seam that many luxury designers will use, as it is incredibly secure and comfortable against the skin.
+This is the type of seam that many luxury designers use, as it is incredibly secure and comfortable against the skin.

 12) We will now need to create bias tape for the underarms of the bodice.
-Note if you have purchased bias tape remove from package and iron flat.
+Note: if you have purchased bias tape, remove it from the package and iron flat.
 Your bias tape should be about an inch wide.
 As a general measurement I use two fingers placed together.
 Cut straight and evenly, you will not need more then 1 yard of bias tape.

-15) Fold raw edge of seam away from the top of the bodice, iron.
+15) Fold raw edge of seam away from the top of the bodice and iron.

 17) We now need to enclose the raw edges.
 Fold the bias tape once more, bringing your first fold down to your seam.
 Iron and pin in place.